 Winning a potential sales deal requires the perfect blend of skill and data.
-While engaging with a prospect, sales reps are highly dependable on accurate account data, market information, and stakeholder insights.
+While engaging with a prospect, sales reps are highly dependent on accurate account data, market information, and stakeholder insights.
 However, being time- and resource-crunched, they struggle to get their hands on conversion-triggering information when they need it the most.
 That’s where sales intelligence solutions can help.
 Sales intelligence acts as a catalyst at every step of the sales journey.
-It enables companies to enrich their sales processes with research-backed, insightful information paving the way for higher conversion rates and cost efficiency.
+It enables companies to enrich their sales processes with research-backed, insightful information paving the way for higher conversion rates and cost-efficiency.

 Here’s how sales intelligence solutions can help develop competitive value across various stages of the sales process:

 In order for a sales strategy to be effective, it’s highly crucial that those responsible for its development have access to relevant intelligence.
 For instance, if a company chooses to ignore the market realities, they could lose out on lucrative revenue opportunities and market share.

 Sales intelligence helps organizations to keep track of emerging market scenarios, recognize patterns that affect their business and change their selling pattern accordingly.
 On the other hand, sales teams should also regularly provide strategic inputs to the SI team so that they understand the requirements and respond with relevant information.

 Sales executives are primarily engaged in the process of generating business, developing sales proposals and managing client relationships.
 They lack the expertise, time and effort needed to carry out the process of prospect identification and lead generation.